 When we consider Amazon, we don’t think of online books anymore.
 How many people saw the future of drones and automated package delivery?
 Probably not many.
 But embracing flexibility and focus is precisely how he runs the company.
 Where do you need to allow your focus to inspire adaptation?

-Keys to Flexible Focus
+How to Keep a Flexible Focus

 - Be willing to abandon a path when it proves futile (recognize when decisions are being shaped by path dependency)